Faisal-1002/SmartMethods/README.md

 # Task 3

 In this task I used IBM Watson to creat a chatbox.
 Then I implment it to my php page which is in the previous task.
 This chatbox is working as a help center where users can use it for asking help.

+# Task 4

+In this taks I used Python and IBM Watson to convert speech-to-text.
+Then I export the text to txt file and the audio to mp3 file.